RanoLangari/RanoLangari/README.md

-<p align="left">Hi there! i'm Yosep Firano La Ngari.
-I am a Computer Science student who's constantly learning new things.
-Experienced in web development, Machine Learning and cloud computing, I'm able to grasp new concepts quickly.</p>
+<p align="left">Hi there! i'm Yosep Firano La Ngari, a dynamic and dedicated Computer Science student with a passion for continual learning.
+Proficient in web development and adept at navigating the complexities of cloud computing, particularly with the Google Cloud Platform.
+Certified as an Associate Cloud Engineer on Google Cloud and Alibaba Cloud.
+Known for quickly mastering new concepts and technologies.
+Experienced in PHP and Node.JS, with a strong foundation in web development principles, Machine Learning, & Deep Learning.</p>

 ###